camoverride/camoverride-personal-blog/_posts/2020-04-25-a-forbidden-journey.md

 Hotel: no wifi, broken heater, no hot water.
 Who would have thought that Saudi Arabia would be so cold?
 Stereotypes I've built up through years of anticipation are slowly crumbling...
 Is this what Bedouin life was like?

-I do yoga the next morning while Eason goes to pick up our car.
+I do yoga the next morning while Austin goes to pick up our car.
 All religions besides Islam are banned in the Kingdom – does practicing yoga violate some law?
 Saudi Arabia is ruled by sharia.
 The judgements of Islamic scholars form a body of law called _fiqh_ written in a language I don't understand by people from a culture I'm not familiar with...
 If this had been my first time in the Middle East I'd be concerned about violating some unknowable law - but I know from experience that Arabs are relaxed, calm, surprisingly tolerant as long as your behavior isn't theatrical or aggressive.

 We drive East to Nejran.
 We try to get gas.
 Two teenagers in a beaten-up pickup truck pull up next to us at the pump.